-An employee may request a review of their personnel file at any time.
-Such requests must be in writing to the supervisor.
-The supervisor will establish a mutually convenient time for the employee to review the file.

-Upon the employee's request, the employee and/or the Union (if so designated by the employee) will be provided with copies of all material in the employee's file.
+- 16.01 An employee may request a review of their personnel file at any time.
+Such requests must be in writing to the Human Resources Department.
+The Human Resources Department will establish a mutually convenient time for the employee to review the file. - 16.02 Upon the employee's request, the employee and/or the Union (if so designated by the employee) will be provided with copies of all material in the employee's file.
 An employee must provide his/her written consent to the Union and verbally advise his/her supervisor of this consent before the Employer will provide the Union with a copy of the employee's personnel file.

-The Employee will have the right to place in such file a response to anything contained therein which the Employee deems to be adverse.
+16.03 The Employee will have the right to place in such file a response to anything contained therein which the Employee deems to be adverse.

-ARTICLE 12 - Discipline
+ARTICLE 17 - DISCIPLINE

-- 1. There will be no discipline or dismissal except for just and sufficient cause.
-Discipline will be applied consistently, and disciplinary measure will be appropriate to the offence and subject to the principle of progressive discipline. - 2.
-Where it is the intention of management to discipline an employee, management will make the employee aware of their rights to request a shop steward. - 3.
-In the event of discipline, the Employer will provide the employee with a copy of the written formal discipline and forward copies of the same to the Union. - 4.
-Letters of discipline shall be removed from the employee's file after twenty-four (24) months from the date of issue. - 5.
-Before taking action to suspend or terminate an employee, the Union will be notified within twenty-four (24) hours and will have seventy-two (72) hours following notification to make representations to the Employer on behalf of the employee before further action is taken by the Employer.
+- 17.01 There will be no discipline or dismissal except for just and sufficient cause.
+Discipline will be applied consistently, and disciplinary measure will be appropriate to the offence and subject to the principle of progressive discipline. - 17.02 Where it is the intention of management to provide formal coaching which may lead to discipline or discipline an employee, a shop steward must be present. - 17.03 In the event of discipline, the Employer will provide the employee with a copy of the written formal discipline and forward copies of the same to the Union office. - 17.04 Letters of discipline shall be removed from the employee's file after eighteen (18) months from the date of issue. - 17.05 Whenever an employee signs a discipline document pertaining to discipline, they do so only to acknowledge receipt of the document.
+Such signature does not constitute an employee's agreement to the discipline. - 17.06 Before taking action to suspend or terminate an employee, the Union will be notified within twenty-four (24) hours and will have seventy-two (72) hours following notification to make representations to the Employer on behalf of the employee before further action is taken by the Employer.
 The Employer has the right to remove the employee from the work place without pay pending investigation and during the seventy-two (72) hour period.